puppetlabs/puppet-docs/source/puppet/6.2/type.md

 If the home directory is then deleted manually, Puppet will not recreate it on the next run.

+Note that on Windows, this manages creation/deletion of the user profile instead of the home directory.
+The user profile is stored in the `C:\Users\<username>` directory.

 Default: `false`

 Allowed values: